Tag Archive for: Balham

 Indoor Obstacle Course

 Create an exciting obstacle course for little ones to navigate, crawl through, jump over, and balance along.Transform your living room into a mini adventure zone.
-Use cushions, tunnels (or blankets draped over chairs), and perhaps masking tape ‘routes’ on the floor to create an exciting course for little ones to navigate, crawl through, jump over, and balance along.
+If you don’t have existing adventure equipment, perhaps use cushions and make tunnels from blankets draped over furniture.
+You can also create masking tape ‘routes’ on the floor to mark out an exciting course for little ones to navigate, crawl through, jump over, and balance along.
 You can add a timer to make it a fun race or include challenges like hopping on one foot or crawling backwards.
 This is a great way to build gross motor skills while having loads of fun.

 Treasure Hunt